updated as of 10 February 2023

 Trucking capacity and labor shortages continue to disrupt port operations, as cargo is not able to be delivered and picked up as efficiently.
 Vessel delays also make it difficult to arrange for cargo pick ups and drop offs.
 In addition, high inventory levels remain at some of the US West Coast ports, where pick up of cargo needs to be expedited.

-Port Hueneme, California - Congestion in some key ports Northern Europe has delayed vessel ETA's to Hueneme.
-Heavy congestion is now expected between 15 October and mid November with M/V Carmen and following vessels at particular risk for delays due to high import auto volumes.
-We ask our customers to support us with expediting pick up of import cargo and help us avoid high yard inventory levels.
+Port Hueneme, California: Congestion in some key ports Northern Europe has delayed vessel arrivals into Hueneme.
+Heavy congestion is now expected due to vessel bunching and particular risk for delays due to high import auto volumes.

 At our processing centres